How to Calculate Payroll Taxes: Everything You Need to Know

 - Keep looking along the category line until you find the right number of withholding allowances.
 After you have found this section, you will need to perform two calculations.

 - Take the amount in Column C and subtract it from gross wages.
-Next, take this amount and then multiply it by the percentage in Column D. The result of this calculation will be your withholding amount.
+Next, take this amount and multiply it by the percentage in Column D. The result of this calculation will be your withholding amount.

 - If your employee has requested additional withholdings, you will add this to the withholding amount to find the grand total withholding.